-Hotel The Mitsui Kyoto is a brand-new Marriott Luxury Collection property in Kyoto that opened in September 2020.
+Hotel The Mitsui Kyoto, a Luxury Collection Hotel & Spa is a brand-new Marriott Luxury Collection property in Kyoto that opened in September 2020.

 The Mitsui is the latest flagship property by Japanese real estate powerhouse Mitsui Fudosan Group, joining the ranks of Kyoto’s impressive array of luxury hotels.

 The property looks visually captivating from the outside, easily catching my eye as I was planning my Japan trip in September 2022 and tempting me into booking a one-night stay.

 Amy also recently stayed at the hotel as well, and has shared her impressions below in this updated review.

 In This Post

 - Deluxe Suite